 In Finnish: Suolatut säkeet

-- Tampere University, Finland; 252 pages, free eBook (PhD thesis)
+- Tampere University, Finland; 252 pages, softcover book and free eBook (PhD thesis)

-- Published by Finnish Literature Society (SKS) in 1997
+- Originally published by Finnish Literature Society (SKS), 1997

 - Keywords: Finland; Finnishness; Finnish history; nationalism; Foucault; power